 Because having someone notice and celebrate your good work is the prize.

 Because seeing the smile on your parent’s face because of something you did is the prize.

 When you fill up a child, her eyes become brighter.
 Her head is held higher.
 Her dreams come closer.

 And suddenly, life is full of possibilities for the most precious prize of all: your child.

-Thank you for being a part of The Hands Free Revolution.
-I am grateful for your presence on this journey to grasp what matters in life.
-For those who are new here, I have written a book that explains exactly how I transformed my distracted, hurried life into one of meaningful connection and peace.
+For those who are new here, my first book details the steps I used to transform my distracted, hurried life into one of meaningful connection and peace.
 HANDS FREE MAMA is a New York Times Bestseller.

 It typically takes my school-aged daughters two weeks to a month to fill their jars which is why their earned activities are ones they consider a rare treat.
 Once the jar is filled, they start over.
 Note: I do not remove pom-poms from their jars for misbehavior.
 I just remind the children that what they are choosing to do does not earn them a pom-pom.
 I use the jar according to the practices I learned while earning my Master’s Degree in Special Education and through a decade of teaching experience.